Saxony-Anhalt: A mysterious predator or just a big dog?

 Return of the predators

 The discussion about predators in Germany is not a new topic.
-The return of these animals is not only discussed in Saxony-Anhalt, but also nationwide.
-The TV contribution "Wolf, Luchs and Bär on the advance", which on 6.
-October 2024 is broadcast, the return of large predators in Germany is devoted to the return of large predators.
-In recent years, wolf packs have been spotted more, especially west between Hamburg and Hanover, such as the first.
-The first domestic wolf couple was already detected in Lower Saxony in 2012.
+The return of these animals is a recurring topic not only in Saxony-Anhalt, but also nationwide.
+The TV report “Wolf, lynx and bear on the rise”, which aired onOctober 6, 2024will be broadcast, is dedicated to the return of large carnivores in Germany.
+In recent years, wolf packs have been increasingly sighted, especially west between Hamburg and Hanover, as Das Erste reports.
+The first native wolf pair was detected in Lower Saxony in 2012.

-predators and their role in nature
+Predators and their role in nature